elliotec/elliotec.com/source/posts/2015-12-04-a-case-against-specialization.html.markdown

 ##Effort For its Own Sake

-Many JavaScript frameworks are implementing new ideas like MV-star or MVVM or NoSql.
+Many JavaScript frameworks are implementing patterns like MV-star or MVVM .
+They take the solid tried and true MVC pattern that most developers are familiar with and start scrambling up the acronyms and implementing them poorly and without conventions (I know MVVM was created before these JS frameworks, but the creator of the pattern has himself criticized it as a bad idea for these UI implementations).

 Why are we spending time re-inventing the wheel under the guise of innovation and re-solving solved problems for its own sake?